IoT Testing: A Complete Guide to Validating Smart Devices in the Real World

 IoT Testing Challenges and How to Solve Them

-Here’s a breakdown of common hurdles in testing of IoT devices and how you can work around them:
+Here’s a breakdown of common hurdles in IoT application testing and how you can work around them:

 1. Complex hardware-software integration